Toggle menu

 • Where a taxpayer's liability for 2023-24 is nil, no reduction to the council tax bill will be available.

-The Council has been allocated limited amount funding and in view of this, should the allocation be exhausted, the policy of the Council will be to cease any further reductions in liability.
+Should the funding be exhausted, the policy of the Council will be to cease any further reductions in liability.
 Where this occurs, any tax payer may Exceptional Hardship Payment under the Council's existing Exceptional Hardship Policy 2023-24 (PDF) [324KB] ; with each case being considered on its own merits in line with the legislation.
 Any reduction in liability under this policy shall apply for the 2023-24 financial year only.

 Cost of living and money worries